Snebabe/Smurfs-Vs-Gargamel/docs/RAD.typ

 #align(center)[
     _As a Player, I want to enjoy an interactive UI with engaging graphics and sounds, so I feel immersed in the Smurf universe._
 ]

+The link to all user stories, together with the iterative workflow and how they were tasked can be found here: #link("https://github.com/users/Snebabe/projects/1")[User Stories Board]

 The mockups should emphasize the core mechanics of the game.
 The board should be visible, together with the controls for purchasing smurfs.
 Here is an early GUI mockup of the game: